Resume Tips

 Key Takeaways:

-- Begin your resume with an objective and clear statement.
+- Begin your resume by making an unambiguous objective statement.

-- Create a customized resume to each job you apply for.
+- Tailor your resume to each job you apply for.

 - Emphasize transferable skills.